thriveweb/davis-legal/content/pages/about.md

   title: find out more
 meta:
   description: >-
-    Robert Davis accepts briefs for accounting firms, financial advisers and other similar professional providers.
+    Rob Davis accepts briefs for accounting firms, financial advisers and other similar professional providers.
   title: About Davis Legal
 ---